 Online marketplaces open for real estate investments.

-Top real estate crowdfunding platforms.
+The top real estate crowdfunding platforms:

 More from U.S. News

 7 Best Real Estate Crowdfunding Platforms for Investing in 2021 originally appeared on usnews.com

 Update 03/09/21: This story was published at an earlier date and has been updated with new information.